Miss S Winfield

 There are core subjects which everyone will take: Maths; English Language and Literature; Science; Business with ICT; Personal, Health and Moral Education Studies and PE.

-For those students currently in top set science and achieving at the highest level there is the opportunity to select triple sciences: separate GCSEs in Biology, Chemistry and Physics.
-In Option Block D Science must be chosen.
+For those students currently in top set science and achieving at the highest level there is the opportunity to select triple sciences: separate GCSEs in Biology, Chemistry and Physics where the Option Block Science must be chosen.
 If a student wishes to pursue an A level in any science in the 6th form then the depth of study gained from choosing GCSE triple sciences at KS4 is essential.

 (Combined Science or Triple Sciences)